College presidents -- Michigan

 Kenneth B. Ebert papers consist of a twenty-four page paper entitled "The Dismissal of Lewis G. Gorton from the Presidency of Michigan Agricultural College: November 11, 1895."
 The paper was submitted on December 8, 1980 for a Teacher Education 804B course requirement.

 The Lewis Ransom Fiske papers include presidential reports to the State Board of Agriculture, two published speeches, an address, correspondence, financial papers, a student petition, and biographical information on Fiske.
+One item of interest is the two articles in the Michigan Farmer Newspaper (Fl.
+10) which describe in detail the expense, effort,and process of clearing land for the original campus area.

 This collection contains a number of reports submitted to Michigan Council of State College Presidents (MCSCP) as well as the minutes to the MCSCP meetings.
 The reports were filed by various departments and colleges and usually focus on financial matters.